fp7mplane/protocol-ri/doc/protocol-spec.md

 This document is the work of the mPlane consortium, specifically B. Trammell, M. Kühlewind, M. Mellia, A. Finamore, S. Pentassuglia, G. De Rosa, F. Invernizzi, M. Milanesio, D. Rossi, S. Niccolini, I. Leontiadis, T. Szemethy, B. Szabó, R. Winter, M. Faath, B. Donnet, and D. Papadimitriou.
 It reflects Version 1 of the mPlane protocol.

+## Changes from D1.4

+This document differs from the revision of the protocol documented in the mPlane consortium's Deliverable 1.4 in the following points; all of these changes are interoperable with the protocol as defined there:

+- Addition of augmented registry information.
+- Addition of tokens to envelopes.
+- Clarification that interrupts are intended to return pending results.

 # mPlane Architecture

 ## Principles